22OVERSooN/Project1_Realestate_Analysis/README.md

 # Hypothesis

-•Covid Effect
+ Covid Effect
-1.Null Hypothesis - If there was no covid then the sales number and price of property would be high 2.Alternative Hypothesis - If there is covid the sales number and price of property would be low •Bank Interests
+1.Null Hypothesis - If there was no covid then the sales number and price of property would be high 2.Alternative Hypothesis - If there is covid the sales number and price of property would be low

+ Bank Interests
-1.Null Hypothesis - If the bank interests is drop and then the sell price of the property will go high 2.Alternative Hypothesis - If the bank interests is drop and then the rent of the property will go low •School Ranking/Number of Schools
+1.Null Hypothesis - If the bank interests is drop and then the sell price of the property will go high 2.Alternative Hypothesis - If the bank interests is drop and then the rent of the property will go low

+ School Ranking/Number of Schools
 1.Null Hypothesis - If the school ranking is not high then sales the price of property  will be median 2.Alternative Hypothesis - If the school ranking is high then then sales the price of property  will be high